ZivMalka/HowToWinAnOscar/Analysis.md

 ## Other Awards Show

-It is known that other ceremonies serve as a kind of predictor for Oscar films.
-If a film won the Golden Globes, BAFTA and Guild, chances are he will win an Oscar as well. or not?
+It is well known that other ceremonies serve as a kind of predictor for winning an Oscar.
+If a movie has won the Golden Globe, BAFTA, or the Guild, most of us will think it's likely that it will also win an Oscar. or not?
-To test this, we used Fisher's exact test on these variables.
-Here are the results.
+To test this, i used the Fisher's exact test in R. Here are the results.

 ![alt text](WebApplication1/Images/tab1.png)